Accenture/AutoFixture.XUnit2.AutoMock/README.md

 An attribute that can be applied to parameters in an `AutoDataAttribute`-driven `Theory` to apply additional customization when the `IFixture` creates an instance of that type.

+#### Arguments

+- IncludeParameterType - indicates whether attribute target parameter `Type` should included as a first argument when creating customization; by default set to `false`

 **Caution:** Order is important!
 Applying `CustomizeWith` attribute to the subsequent paramater makes precedig parameters of the same type to be created without specified customization and the particular parameter with the specified customization.

 #### Example